arhankundu99/series-downloader/README.md

 Download episodes of rick and morty by running this python script

 ## Requirements
-1. install BeautifulSoup using `pip install bs4` command
-2. install requests module using `pip install requests` command
+You can easily install all requirements by just using the following command: $ pip install -r requirements.txt